hashtune/Hashtune-Marketplace-Server/README.md

 `yarn dev` to start the server on port 5000.
 Optionally override the port in .env

+`yarn cron` to start the hourly cron that will be run in prod to sync chain and artworks in another terminal

 `http://localhost:5000/graphql` for the playground

 `yarn data:seed` to create some seed data (same data used in API tests)